 It is important when you go home that you continue to walk regularly.
 The distance walked is purely dependent on each individual.
 We do recommend you walk outside but you need to be careful if it is wet or icy.
 You may want someone with you the first time you walk outside.
 Indoors the ground is flat and even, but outside there are more inclines and rough ground, therefore you need to be a little more cautious.
-However, if you are using a walking frame you should not walk outside, as these are for indoor use only.

-We recommend you continue to do your exercises at home and abide by the partial weight-bearing status.
+We recommend you continue to do your exercises at home.